 If you follow your bliss, you put yourself on a kind of track that has been there all the while, waiting for you, and the life that you ought to be living is the one you are living.
 Wherever you are—if you

 are following your bliss, you are enjoying that refreshment, that life within you, all the time.2

 It would be worthwhile to consider Campbell's life and identify what following bliss signified within the context of the life of the man who popularized the phrase.

-language, and into the direct acquaintance of the greatest minds of his age.
+into the direct acquaintance of the greatest minds of his age.
 This was not the accomplishment of a laggard or opportunist, or someone looking for the easy way out.
-Look as his personal sacrifice and
+Look as his personal sacrifice and commitment over

 He is said to have retorted, "I should have said follow your blisters."3

 the Power of Myth with Bill Moyers, edited by Betty Sue Flowers.
 Doubleday and Co, 1988, p.
 120.